 As a result of our acquisition of Xcerra, we assumed a term loan related to the purchase of Xcerra's facility in Rosenheim, Germany.
 The loan is payable over 10 years at an annual interest rate of 2.35%.
-Principal plus accrued interest is due quarterly over the duration of the term loan.
-At September 28, 2019, the outstanding loan balance was \$1.5 million and \$0.3 million of the outstanding balance is presented as current installments of long-term debt in our condensed consolidated balance sheets.
+Principal plus accrued interest is due quarterly over the duration of the term loan ending in March 2024.
+At March 28, 2020, the outstanding loan balance was \$1.4 million and \$0.3 million of the outstanding balance is presented as current installments of long-term debt in our consolidated balance sheets at both March 28, 2020 and December 28, 2019.
 The term loan is denominated in Euros and, as a result, amounts disclosed herein will fluctuate because of changes in currency exchange rates.